• Skip to primary navigation

 Can I use ground beef instead of ground chicken?

-While I recommend using chicken in this recipe, you could definitely substitute for ground beef or even ground turkey.
-If you’re looking for a different meatloaf recipe that uses ground beef, try this Meatloaf Recipe instead.
+I don't recommend using ground beef for this recipe but you can use ground turkey.
+If you’re looking for a meatloaf recipe that uses ground beef, try healthy gluten free meatloaf instead.

 Should meatloaf be cooked covered or uncovered?